e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 - **The wrap target is 80 columns of *rendered* text**, link markup collapsed.
   A source line carrying citations runs longer than 80 and is not a defect:
   `[contract](#g-contract)` is 24 source characters for 8 rendered ones.
+- One standing glossary-link trap: §15.5's "class split" and "two leaf classes" name the continuous-vs-discrete taxonomy, not the primitive-vs-assembly status of `#g-class` — they take no glossary link.
+  `check_glossary.jl`'s WHITELIST is the record of anchors adjudicated as legitimately unlinked; consult it before "fixing" an unlinked term.

 ## Section template